dikhan/dropwizard-header-metric/README.md

 ## How to use it

-- Add the Maven dependency (available in Maven Central)
+- Include the following dependency in the the Maven pom file (check out the versions available in Maven Central)

 ```
 <dependency>
     <groupId>com.github.dikhan</groupId>
     <artifactId>dropwizard-header-metric</artifactId>
-    <version>1.1</version>
+    <version>${dropwizard-header-metric.version}</version>
 </dependency>
 ```

-- Add the @TraceConfiguredHeaders annotation to the end points you would like to trace the expected headers:
+- Add the @TraceConfiguredHeaders annotation (providing a value to the property 'name') to the end points you would like to trace the expected headers:

 ```
     @GET